vercel/examples/edge-functions/ab-testing-growthbook/README.md

 cp .env.example .env.local
 ```

 Then open `.env.local` and set the environment variables to match the API Endpoint in the SDK instructions.
 This should be a url specific to your GrowthBook account.
+After that, go to the "Add your first feature" step in GrowthBook, and call this new feature "new-homepage" (this should be the feature key).
+Make sure that the feature type is set to "on/off" and choose "A/B Experiment" as the behavior.
+You can leave everything else as it is, which is to the default values in the feature modal.

 Next, run Next.js in development mode: